fxgt/UqamGradeChecker/README.md

 Copy code

-`0 0 * * * /path/to/bash/script.sh`
+`* * * * * /path/to/UqamGradeChecker/main.py`

 1. Save the crontab file and exit.
-The script will now be automated and run daily at 12:00am
+The script will now be automated and run every minutes.